 A CareerBeacon reader asked us about a job application dilemma she was having.
-She wants to personalize her cover letter for the specific employer – but she doesn’t have the name of the person to address it to.
+She wants to personalize her cover letter for the specific employer – but she doesn’t have the person’s name to address it.

 Hey, CareerBeacon.
 I’ve found a job I really want.
-Trouble is, I’ve been told that I need to address my cover letter to the actual hiring manager for the position – and that “To Whom it May Concern” is passé – but the ad doesn’t give me the manager’s name.
+The trouble is, I’ve been told that I need to address my cover letter to the actual hiring manager for the position – and that “To Whom It May Concern” is passé – but the ad doesn’t give me the manager’s name.
 What should I do?

 – Eleanor C.